How to Mindfully Approach Romantic Relationships – “It’s All Just A Story We Tell Ourselves.”

 They unknowingly perpetuate this outbound pursuit of happiness and self-acceptance by taking a “formulaic approach” to relationships.
 “Do A, B, and C, and you’ll cultivate these feelings in your lover, which they will then reciprocate and reflect back to you.”
 It all about how to modify YOUR behavior to create a fairly predictable behavior in your lover.

 THIS IS NOT LOVE, NOR IS IT LOVING!!!

-This is calculating and is only a way of protecting the emotional investment we’ve made in another person, that we’ve now reduced down to “our drug of choice” that makes us feel oh so good about ourselves.
+This is calculating and is only a way of protecting the emotional investment we’ve made in another person, that we’ve now reduced down to “our drug of choice” and makes us feel oh so good about ourselves.
 In other words, without even thinking about it we import our sense of self-worth and well-being from others.
 This is why most relationships have tragic endings that upon ending cause us to return to the baseline appraisal we have of ourselves when someone is no longer bolstering our self-image.

 Living in a society that has reduced LIFE itself down to a commodity and a competitive money sport, constantly catering to our ego, this competitive spirit bleeds over into our relationships, which is why most lovers enter into relationships that demand “commitment” from one another.
 Why?
 Because, “If I’m going to emotionally invest in you, you’re required to emotionally invest yourself in me.”
 Again, at the level of our emotions, love becomes completely transactional and conditional.

 We’ve romanticized the idea of commitment because we believe it will provide our lives with predictability, continuity, and security.
 People don’t commit to one another out of love, they commit to one another out of fear.
 If two people love one another, commitment is unnecessary, because to truly love someone is to want for them what they want for themselves whether it continues to include us or not.

 The fact is, when most people say, “I love you,” they’re really saying “I love the way you make me feel,” never once realizing that no one can make us feel anything.
 Only we possess that ability.